Get help now Make a donation

 The 6 assessments

-You cannot have your liberty taken away unless all the 6 assessments are met.
-These are:
+You can't have your liberty taken away unless all these 6 assessments are met:

 1. An age assessment, to make sure that you’re aged 18 or over.

-2. A mental health assessment to confirm that you’ve been diagnosed with a 'mental disorder' within the meaning of the Mental Health Act.
+2. A mental health assessment to confirm that you’ve been diagnosed with a 'mental disorder' within the Mental Health Act.

 3. A mental capacity assessment to see whether you have capacity to decide where your accommodation should be.
-If you have, you shouldn’t be deprived of your liberty.
+If you have capacity, you shouldn’t be deprived of your liberty.
 The authorisation procedure shouldn’t go ahead.

 4. A best interests assessment to see whether you’re being, or are going to be, deprived of your liberty.
 And to assess whether this is in your best interests.
 This should consider your values and any views you've expressed in the past.
 It will also consider the views of your friends, family, informal carers and any professionals involved in your care.

 5. An eligibility assessment to confirm that you’re not detained under the Mental Health Act 1983.
-And that you're not subject to a requirement that would conflict with the Deprivation of Liberty Safeguards.
+And that you're not subject to a requirement that would conflict with the DoLS.
 This includes being required to live somewhere else under Mental Health Act guardianship.

 6. A 'no refusals' assessment to make sure that the deprivation of liberty doesn't conflict with any advance decision you've made.
-Or conflict with the decision of an attorney under a lasting power of attorney, or a deputy appointed by the Court of Protection.
+Or conflict with the decision of an attorney under a lasting power of attorney.
+Nor a deputy appointed by the Court of Protection.

 Flowchart: How does the authorisation process work?